sidn19/Stock-price-prediction/README.md

 **OVERVIEW:**
 1)	Data Cleaning and pre-processing.
 2)	Training the data with various machine learning models.
+3)	Using Neural Network model by taking last 20 days data we have predicted the 21st days stock data(here,Close Price)
-3)	 Deploying the best model in streamlit using share streamlit.
+4)	 Deploying the best model in streamlit using share streamlit.

 **PREREQUISITES:**